Capsule vs Pipedrive vs HubSpot: the UK SMB CRM guide (2026)

 - USD pricing means invoices fluctuate with FX

-- EU residency isn’t the default — you have to ask + verify
+- EU residency is not the default: you have to ask and verify

-- Estonian + AWS-EU is solid but doesn’t tell the “UK-built UK-resident” story Capsule does for a regulated UK vertical
+- Estonian plus AWS-EU is solid but does not tell the “UK-built, UK-resident” story Capsule does for a regulated UK vertical

-Pipedrive — recommended when sales pipeline depth matters more than UK-native sovereignty story.
+Pipedrive is recommended when sales pipeline depth matters more than a UK-native data-residency story.

 Pricing: Free Tools (up to 5 users, 1M contacts, ad-supported).
 Starter from $20/month/seat (up to 1k contacts).
 Professional from $890/month (annual contract).
 Enterprise from $3,600/month.

 Data residency: US (HubSpot Inc., AWS US-East primarily).
-HubSpot offers “EU data hosting” at the Professional tier and above, which is meaningfully different from data residency — it means some data is stored in EU AWS regions, but HubSpot Inc. remains US-incorporated and subject to the US CLOUD Act regardless of where the database sits.
+HubSpot offers “EU data hosting” at the Professional tier and above, which is meaningfully different from data residency: it means some data is stored in EU AWS regions, but HubSpot Inc. remains US-incorporated and subject to the US CLOUD Act regardless of where the database sits.
 For UK GDPR controllers, this is the question the ICO asks: “Who has lawful access to this data?”
-HubSpot’s answer is US authorities have access under CLOUD Act subpoenas.
-EU data hosting doesn’t change that.
+HubSpot’s answer is that US authorities have access under CLOUD Act subpoenas.
+EU data hosting does not change that.

-GDPR posture: HubSpot publishes a DPA + Standard Contractual Clauses for EU customers.
-The compliance team is competent + responsive.
-But the underlying jurisdictional reality — US-incorporated controller of EU data — is what Schrems II flagged as legally precarious for EU controllers, and what the EU data-protection-authority rulings of 2022–2024 have made progressively harder to justify.
+GDPR posture: HubSpot publishes a DPA plus Standard Contractual Clauses for EU customers.
+The compliance team is competent and responsive.
+But the underlying jurisdictional reality, a US-incorporated controller of EU data, is what Schrems II flagged as legally precarious for EU controllers, and what the EU data-protection-authority rulings of 2022 to 2025 have made progressively harder to justify.

 - Genuinely generous free tier